- Health insurance requirements

 E-mail: email@example.com Phone: 607.255.4364 or 6951

-Gannett Health Services, centrally located on Ho Plaza near Willard Straight Hall, offers quality primary-care health services for participants in Cornell University Summer Session.
+Gannett Health Services, centrally located at 110 Ho Plaza near Willard Straight Hall, offers quality primary-care health services for participants in Cornell University Summer Session.
 Gannett Health Services staff will help you maintain your health, care for illnesses and injuries, and obtain emergency and specialty medical care if you need it.

 As a Summer Session student, you are eligible for services at Gannett Health Services, regardless of whether you have the Cornell Student Health Insurance Plan (SHIP) or private health insurance.

 Gannett Health Services is open for appointments and urgent care during regular business hours Monday through Friday.
 Whenever Gannett is closed, you can reach a health care provider by phone 24 hours a day, every day, at 607.255.5155.
 This provider can offer advice and, if necessary, arrange transportation to the Cayuga Medical Center Emergency Room or Convenient Care Center.
 Anyone in a health-emergency situation occurring any time of day or night should call 911.
 Gannett Health Services provides the following services: